juhanikataja/container-course-material/markdown/07_cloudnative.md

    * Admin processes are one-off tasks like DB migration, running a console for the app or one-time scripts in the apps repo
    * Should run in the same execution environment as the app

+---

+## Programmatic access

+* Kubernetes API is tidy and reasonably easy to access
+* Pattern: use the platform to spawn resources on demand
+  * Containers for client sessions (Notebooks)
+  * Compute jobs, either interactive or batch
+* The controller can also run on the platform
+* The robot credentials can be limited